VladKarpushin/acoustic_communication_between_two_PC/README.md

 -   how to transfer information by OOK modulation
 -   how to transfer information by BPSK modulation
+-   how to transfer information by QPSK modulation
+-   how to realise equalizer
-- 	how to work with ofdm transmitter/receiver
+- 	how to work with ofdm transmitter/receiver and cycle prefix(CP)

 Theory
 ------